aerospike/act/README.md

 ```
 where:
 ```
-* actconfig.txt - path/name for your config file name
+* actconfig.txt - path/name of your config file
 * output.txt    - path/name of your log file
 ```
 If running ACT from a remote terminal, it is best to run it as a background